This crate provides a way to use

 Not

-when the wrapped Future::Output
+Async implements Not when the wrapped Future::Output type implements

-.
+Not.
 The resulting type of the logical negation is

-Async<impl Future<Output = <Future::Output as Not>::Output>>
+Async<impl Future<Output = <Future::Output as Not>::Output>>.

 ```rust use futuresexecutor::blockon;